matestack/matestack-ui-core/docs/api/components/transition.md

 Except for `id` and `class`, the transition component can handle additional parameters:

-### Path
+### path - required

-As the name suggests, the `options[:path]` expects a path within our application.
-If you want to rout to a link outside our application, use the [link component](/docs/components/link.md)
+As the name suggests, the `path` expects a path within our application.
+If you want to route to a link outside our application, use the [link component](/docs/api/components/link.md)

 ```ruby
 transition path: :page1_path do